 3. Provided the order confirmation does not state anything to the contrary, the invoice amount is due for payment – net without any deductions – within 30 calendar days from the date of invoice.
 Wage invoices are payable immediately without any deduction.
 50 percent of the invoice amount for tools is due upon placement of the order; the remaining 50 percent is due without any deduction after the release of the reference samples.
 Statutory regulations apply with regard to the consequences of payment arrears.
 The Buyer only has a right to set off any amounts if his counter-claims are legally determined, ready for decision or recognised by us.
 The Buyer may only exercise a right of retention if his counter-claim is based on the same contractual relationship.

 4. Measurements, weight and performance details as well as illustrations are only approximate and non-binding.
-Brochures, photographs, price lists, descriptions, drafts, drawings and quotations – even in as far as they were drawn up at the Buyer‘s request – remain our property and possession.
+Brochures, photographs, price lists, descriptions, drafts, drawings and quotations – even in as far as they were drawn up at the Buyer's request – remain our property and possession.
 These documents may not be made accessible to third parties – irrespective in which form – neither as an original nor as a copy.
 They must be returned to us without delay if the contract does not materialise.
-Tools and special equipment we manufacture for the Buyer are not assigned by way of a legal transaction but are made available for the specific purpose of creating the goods.
+Tools and special equipment manufactured by us for the customer shall not be transferred by legal transaction if they are used by us to produce goods for the customer, but shall be used for the specific purpose of manufacturing the goods.
+A transfer of ownership after complete payment of the tools and special equipment shall only take place at the express request of the Buyer and only if the delivery of goods manufactured with the tools and special equipment to be transferred does not leave any claims outstanding.
+Otherwise the transfer of ownership shall take place only upon completion of the order and complete payment of the tools and special equipment as well as the goods produced with them.
 As far as the Buyer manufactures tools and special equipment for us, these become our property and possession even if they remain in the ownership of the Buyer (indirect possession relationship).
-We will not use tools for deliveries to third parties without the Buyer‘s approval; we are, however, entitled to scrap these tools if the Buyer has not purchased the corresponding goods for a period of five (5) years.
+We will not use tools for deliveries to third parties without the Buyer's approval; we are, however, entitled to scrap these tools if the Buyer has not purchased the corresponding goods for a period of five (5) years.

 5. The beginning of the delivery period stated by us presupposes the clarification of all technical questions.
 Adherence to our delivery obligation requires the timely and proper fulfilment of the Buyer's obligation.
 We reserve the right of objection regarding the non-fulfilled contract.
 Should the Buyer be in default of acceptance or culpably violate other duties to cooperate, we are then entitled to demand compensation for damage incurred to us in this regard, including possible additional expenditure.
 Further claims remain reserved.
 In particular with regard to acceptance delay on the part of the Buyer we are entitled to claim damages for non-fulfilment or withdraw from the agreement without giving notice.
 The same applies in extension to our rights arising from Section 321 BGB also in the event of subsequent knowledge of a poor financial standing or a deterioration of the Buyer's assets following the conclusion of the agreement.
 In this case we are also entitled to demand immediate payment in settlement of our claim.
 As far as the aforementioned conditions exist, the risk of a possible loss or a possible deterioration of the purchased item will pass over to the Buyer on the occurrence of the default of acceptance or the debtor's delay.
 In terms of prevailing legal provisions, we are liable as far as the underlying sales agreement represents a fixed-date transaction in terms of Section 323 subsection 2 (2) BGB or Section 376 HGB [Handelsgesetzbuch = German Commercial Code].
 In terms of prevailing legal provisions, we are also liable provided the Buyer's entitlement to assert that his interest in the further continuation of fulfilling the contract ceases is the result of a delivery delay for which we are responsible.
 We are further liable in terms of prevailing legal provisions provided the delay in delivery is due to an intentional or grossly negligent breach of contract on our part; we are responsible for negligence on the part of our representatives or vicarious agents.
 Provided the delivery delay is not the result of a wilful breach of contract for which we are responsible, our liability for damages is in any case limited to foreseeable and typical damage.
 In terms of legal provisions, we are also liable if the delivery delay, for which we are responsible, is based on a culpable breach of a significant contractual obligation; even in this case, however, the liability for damages is restricted to foreseeable and typical damage.
 Otherwise, in the event of a delivery delay, we are responsible for each completed week of delay within the scope of a lump sum delay compensation amounting to two (2) percent of the delivery value; however, no more than ten (10) percent of the delivery value.
 Further legal entitlements and rights of the Buyer remain reserved.
 Operational disruptions of any kind, such as a shortage of raw materials, strike and/or lockout, force majeure and war as well as other incidents causal to a delay in production, or events occurring after the conclusion of the agreement that may significantly increase the price of the production/supply or make the production/supply uneconomical, shall entitle us to the partial or full withdrawal from the contract or to a reasonable price increase.
 Delivery deadlines only commence after the receipt or credit note of a down payment as well as the receipt of services to be provided by the Buyer; however, at the earliest on the date of our order confirmation.
 If the dispatch is impossible through no fault of our own, delivery deadlines without special written agreement are approximate and non-binding and deemed to have been met by us on the timely notification that the goods are ready for dispatch.
 Where the delivery deadlines stated are exceeded for the above-mentioned reasons, the Buyer nevertheless remains obliged to accept delivery.
 The agreed delivery deadlines are extended - irrespective of the Buyer's rights regarding delay - by the period in which the Buyer is in arrears with his obligations arising out of this or another contract with us.
 In this respect, we are entitled to a right of retention.